At the end of this section, you should be able to explain the difference between being a high school student and a university student.

 Study the graphic and Reflect on the types of activities you might be engaged in at university that call on your ability to analyze, evaluate and create.

-Is it possible to accomplish these tasks without first mastering the lower level learning concepts?
+Is it possible to accomplish these tasks without first mastering the lower-level learning concepts?

 At the end of this section, you should be able to describe the expectations placed on you as a member of a scholarly community.

 As an academic scholar, you will be expected to use analysisand evaluation to create and share knowledge through research projects (the higher-level learning skills of Bloom's Taxonomy).
 This interactive video describes what it means to be an academic scholar and a member of a scholarly community.
-There are quiz questions embedded in the video that will help you to meet the second learning outcome and will reappear in a self-assessment exercise at the end of the tutorial.
+There are quiz questions embedded in the video that will help you to meet the second learning outcome and will reappear in a self-assessment exercise at the end of the module.

 Listen Attentively and Click to Respond to the questions at each interval in the video.